labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step3.md

 Counter({'MSFT': 250, 'IBM': 150, 'CAT': 150, 'AA': 100, 'GE': 95})
 ```

-The `Counter` object automatically initializes new keys with a count of 0, making it simple to accumulate counts without checking if a key exists first.
+One of the great features of the `Counter` object is that it automatically initializes new keys with a count of 0.
+This means you don't have to check if a key exists before incrementing its count, which simplifies the code for accumulating counts.

-Counters also have special methods like `most_common()` that make them useful for analysis:
+Counters also come with special methods.
+For example, the `most_common()` method is very useful for data analysis.

 ```python
 # Get the two stocks with the most shares